FAQ – Frequently Asked Questions

 infsoft is a company from Großmehring, near Ingolstadt in Germany, offering indoor positioning solutions and related services such as indoor tracking, indoor analytics, indoor navigation and geo-based services.
 The company has been founded in 2005 and is completely owner-managed.
 We are a full-service provider, but infsoft technology is also available as an SDK.
 Our solutions are successfully used at airports, industrial facilities, hospitals, train stations and in office environments.
 Frankfurt Airport, Swiss Federal Railways, Siemens and Roche are among our long-standing clients.

 infsoft primarily is a software development company.
-However, our portfolio also includes infsoft Locator Nodes, 360° Antennas, Sensor Tags and Locator Tags, as this special hardware is essential in order to enable certain use cases.
+However, our portfolio also includes infsoft Locator Nodes, 360° Antennas, infsoft E-Ink Display Beacons and Locator Tags, as this special hardware is essential in order to enable certain use cases.
 You can buy these products directly from infsoft.
 However, we do not manufacture BLE beacons and Wi-Fi tags, but are happy to suggest suppliers to you.

 infsoft’s system architecture is cloud-based and offers a high-performance, fail-proof and flexible platform, which is also available as an on-premise solution.